ChristophReich1996/ECG_Classification/README.md

 ## Results

-We achieved the following validation results for our custom training/validation split on the 2017 PhysioNet Challenge dataset [2].
+The following validation results for the custom training/validation split on the 2017 PhysioNet Challenge dataset [2] were achieved.
 Three different training runs are reported.
 Weights of the best performing model are provided.

 | Model | ACC | F1 | # Parameters | best |
 | --- | --- | --- | ---: | --- |